-Evgeny Leonov was a famous Soviet-Russian actor, best known for leading roles in comedies, People’s Artist of the USSR (1978), laureate of the State Prize of the USSR (1976) and the State Prize of the Russian Federation (1992).
-He is one of Russia’s best-loved actors.
-Evgeny also voiced many Soviet cartoon characters, including Vinny Pukh (Winnie the Pooh).
+Evgeny Leonov was a famous Soviet-Russian actor, best known for main roles in comedies.
+By the way, he was People’s Artist of the USSR (1978), laureate of the State Prize of the USSR (1976) and the State Prize of the Russian Federation (1992).
+Also Evgeny voiced many Soviet cartoon characters, including Vinny Pukh (Winnie the Pooh).

-The actor was born on September 2, 1926 in a typical Moscow family – his father was an aviation engineer and his mother was a housewife.
+The boy was born on September 2, 1926 into a typical Moscow family – his father was an aviation engineer and his mother was a housewife.

-Evgeny dreamed of becoming a war-plane pilot, which was a very common desire of many boys of the World War II period.
+You know, Evgeny dreamed of becoming a war-plane pilot, which was a very common desire of many boys of the World War II period.
 During the war his school studies were interrupted by the invasion of the Nazi Armies.
-Evgeny became a metalworker.
+Little Evgeny became a metalworker.

 One day Leonov decided to become a professional actor.
 At an entrance exam Evgeny presented monologues from Anton Chekhov and Mikhail Zoschenko.
 After finishing the prepared monologues Leonov was asked to perform something else.
 “Something else is even worse”, he replied.
 His words caused an explosion of laughter.
 The State Commission saw his great potential, and Leonov became a student of the Moscow State Theatre Studio.

-His first big work in movies was the role in the film Delo Rumyantseva (1955).
-Leonov had played in more than 60 films.
-He was among the leading comedians in Russian cinema of the Soviet era.
+His first big work was the role in the film Delo Rumyantseva (1955).
+Actually, Leonov had played in more than 60 films.
+He was among the leading comedians in the cinema of the Soviet era.

-From 1974 – 1994 Leonov was a permanent member of the troupe at the Moscow Lenkom Theatre.
+From 1974 to 1994 Leonov was a permanent member of the troupe at the Moscow Lenkom Theatre.

 An adaptation of Tevye the Milkman story by Sholom Aleichem was the last role of this great Russian actor.